Experiential Learning Depot

 My students love to study culture and heritage, whether it be their own or another heritage of interest.

-I say this is a great end of the school year project because its fun.
+I say this is a great end of the year activity for students because it's fun and has a celebratory element.
 My students LOVE it.

 They then develop an interactive exhibit with information about their heritage as well as artifacts, food samples, recipes, performances, etc. to share with visitors.